 If you are planning a tour of Darjeeling, we recommend spending two to three nights in the town to capture all its beauty.
 Many tourists like to combine Sikkim with a tour of Darjeeling town.
 The most common tourist destinations around are Kalimpong, Mirik, Kurseong in the Darjeeling hills and Gangtok, Pelling or North Sikkim area.

-Himalayan Mountaineering Institute (HMI) & Museum: Adjacent to the Zoological Park, HMI runs courses on mountaineering.
-It has a mountaineering museum containing mountaineering gears and specimens of Himalayan flora & fauna.
-The Everest Museum at HMI exhibits the history of attempts at the great peak.
+Adjacent to the Zoological Park, HMI runs courses on mountaineering.
+It has a museum containing mountaineering gear and specimens of Himalayan flora & fauna.
+The Everest Museum at HMI exhibits the history of attempts at the Great Peak.
 The museum also exhibits equipment used by Tenzing Norgay (who lived most of his life here) and Edmund Hillary on their way to Mt.
 Everest and a letter written by George Mallory, the British climber who was lost while climbing Mt.
 Everest and whose body was found just a few years back.

 Lloyd Botanical Garden: The garden, located below the bus stand, is worth a dekko for its representative collection of Himalayan plants, flowers, and orchids.
-The serenity of the sylvan atmosphere that the garden offers is another reason for its attraction.
+The serenity of the garden's sylvan atmosphere is another reason for its attraction.

 Ghoom Monastery: The most famous monastery around, also known as Yogachoeling Gompa, enshrines an image of Maitreya Buddha (the coming Buddha), which is about 10 km from the town.